-The Governing body and senior leadership team take seriously their responsibility under section 175/157 (Maintained = 175 / Academies and Free Schools = 157) of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering, or likely to suffer, harm.
-This includes peer on peer abuse and risks outside the home.
+The Governing body and senior leadership team take seriously their responsibility under section 175/157 (Maintained and FE Colleges = 175 / Academies, Free Schools, Independent Schools and Alternative Education Providers = 157) of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering, or likely to suffer, harm.
+This includes child on child abuse and risks outside the home.